 Generally, sick leave benefits provide for ordinary sick pay and are cumulative but do not vest with employees.
 Therefore, a liability for sick leave benefits is not accrued in the financial statements.
-However, for employees who have met the sick leave vesting requirements under the District option plan, sick leave benefits do vest.
+However, for employees who meet certain requirements under the District option plan, sick leave benefits do vest.
 The option provides payment up to the maximum of 100 days of accrued sick days multiplied by the employee's daily rate for employees who have at least 10 years of service and qualify for normal retirement, disability, or death benefit.
-Those amounts are accrued as a liability in the financial statements.
+An estimate of that amount is accrued as a liability in the financial statements.